sudoxx2/proxy-scrape/README.md

 4. Install dependencies from requirements.txt
 5. Run flask server

-Using virtual environmnet is optional(although I still need to test this on a clean mac environment)
+Using virtual environment is optional(although I still need to test this on a clean mac environment)

 ### Prerequisites